 Which graphite stocks have gained the most so far this year?
-These three companies on the TSX and TSXV are up the most year-to-date.
+These five companies on the TSX and TSXV are up the most year-to-date.

 Click here to read the previous top Canadian graphite stocks article.

 As the electric vehicle (EV) revolution moves forward, many expect increasing EV sales to drive demand for graphite, a key metal in lithium-ion batteries.

 Even though pricing for the metal has been disappointing for some investors in the past few years, a number of graphite-focused companies have still seen impressive share price rises.